-Scroll through the pictures to see different Longarm quilting designs; edge to edge (E2E) or custom quilting.
+Scroll through the pictures to see different Longarm quilting designs.
+More quilts can be found on the custom quilting page.

 Quilts of Valour

-Several quilts pieced by volunteers for Quilts of Valour out of the Petawawa branch.
+Several quilts pieced by volunteers for Quilts of Valour Petawawa branch.
 I volunteer the quilting and binding in appreciation of the dedication and service our military veterans have given to us in Canada and around the world.

 The pattern is called Knitted Star by Lo and Behold Stitchery, though it reminded me of snowflakes.
 I made two from this pattern.
 The red and white was a quilt along project by the designer.
 While I was piecing it, the snow was flying and swirling around so I quilted free motion swirls all over.